VanCoding/koa-upgrade/readme.md

 koa-upgrade
 ===========

-This module allows your koa app to handle websockets as well.
+Allow koa to handle websockets like regular requests

 - use any middleware (including routers, compression, etc.) for normal & upgrade requests
 - upgrade to a websocket at any point in your app